tact-lang/tact-language-server/CONTRIBUTING.md

 <expected result>
 ```

-To automatically update expected results, run the following command:
+To update test snapshots automatically:

 ```
 yarn test:e2e:update
 ```

-To create a new test file, create a new file with the `.test` extension in the desired folder.
+To add a new test, create a file with a `.test` extension in the relevant feature's test directory.

 ## Grammar Development